 This report describes the results of a project to explore options for addressing mental health and wellbeing in the Shire of Augusta Margaret River.
 The project was undertaken to identify the key issues and explore community views about mental health and wellbeing in the area.
 The project represents a commitment to address mental health and wellbeing in the area.

-This walk isn’t just to challenge Marg and Pieter individually, but to raise awareness for mental health.
+This walk didn’t just challenge Marg and Pieter individually, but also helped to raise awareness for mental health and vital funds for the Lishman Health Foundation to support regional mental health research.

 Mental health illness does not discriminate and affects many individuals, families and friends.
 Marg and Pieter understand this first hand as they have experienced the effects and impact of anxiety and depression on their young adult son.